askmike/gekko/docs/Configuring_gekko.md

 ## Real trading

-If you want to let Gekko trade on your account you also need to fill in your `key` and `secret` (~~with a clientID - your username - if you want to trade at Bitstamp~~ - Real trading is not working on Bitstamp right now) and set `tradingEnabled` to true.
+If you want to let Gekko trade on your account you also need to fill in your `key` and `secret` (~~with a clientID - your username - if you want to trade at Bitstamp~~ or cexio - Real trading is not working on Bitstamp right now) and set `tradingEnabled` to true.
 You can get the key and secret on the websites of the exchanges.
 Gekko only needs trade rights to create the trade orders.

 ## EMA Settings